Your browser is not optimized for viewing this website.

 with Patricia Overall

-Calendar Jul 6, 2023 at 11:30 am
+Calendar Mar 6, 2025 at 11:30 am

 In-person

-Participants will meet about once a month for lunch at various restaurants in the Farmington area.
+Participants will meet once a month for lunch at various restaurants in the Farmington area.
 Reservations will need to be firm one week prior to the date.
 Participants will order from the standard menu and receive separate checks.

-First Thursday of the month at 11:30
+First Thursday of the month

-Patricia Overall has been a member of Gold LEAF for three years.
-She is a retired high school mathematics teacher, who later worked in hotel management and other occupations, including NACA, now NASA, and working as a bartender.
+Patricia Overall has been a member of GLI for three years.
+She is a retired high school mathematics teacher, who later worked in hotel management and other occupations, including NACA, now NASA, and as a bartender.
 She has lived in 18 states and obviously enjoys eating out.

 Will run